rk2900/DRSA/README.md

 ### Model Description
 Our model is `DRSA` model.
 The baseline models are `Kaplan-Meier`, `Lasso-Cox`, `Gamma`, `MTLSA`, `STM`, `DeepSurv`, `DeepHit`, `DRN`, and `DRSA`.
 Among the baseline implementations, we forked the code of [STM](https://github.com/zeromike/bid-lands) and [MTLSA](https://github.com/MLSurvival/MTLSA).
-We made some minor modifications on the two projects to fit them for our experiments, **To get the modified code, you can click MTLSA @ ba353f8 and STM @ df57e70.** Many thanks to the authors of `STM` and `MTLSA`.
+We made some minor modifications on the two projects to fit in our experiments.
+To get the modified code, you may click MTLSA @ ba353f8 and STM @ df57e70.
+Many thanks to the authors of `STM` and `MTLSA`.
 Other baselines' implementations are in `python` directory.

 ### Data Preparation